-Need: Many diseases or conditions can cause permanent disability or death; state law requires reporting of certain diseases to the Department of Health so that the agency can initiate appropriate intervention and preventive measures.
-A statewide surveillance program is essential to control these diseases.
+Need: State law requires reporting of certain diseases to the Department of Health so that the agency can initiate appropriate intervention and preventive measures.
+A statewide surveillance program is essential to control these diseases that can cause permanent disability or death.